gradle/gradle/design-docs/testing-toolkit.md

 ### Implementation

+* A new module named `test-kit-junit` will be created in Gradle core.
 * Temporary directories for test execution per test case will be creates by using the JUnit Rule [TemporaryFolder](http://junit.org/apidocs/org/junit/rules/TemporaryFolder.html).
 * The functional test implementation uses the `GradleRunner` and provides methods to simplify the creation of tests with JUnit.
 * The metadata of the published library declares a dependency on the test-kit, the JUnit test adapter but not the test framework.